The town proudly

 port on Feb 29 2008 for a Beagle Channel wildlife tour and a short visit to the capital of Tierra del Fuego.

 in the morning we have plenty of sunshine in Ushuaia

 yes, they have an obelisk in Ushuaia

-like many places in Argentina, Ushuaia has a statue for Evita Peron
+like many places in Argentina, Ushuaia has a statue to honor Evita Peron

 penguins down the drain?
 No, it leads to a souvenir shop